-1. See what’s standard and then go beyond it.
+4. See what’s standard and then go beyond it

 Check out the bios of a few other stylists, preferably those in your own area, maybe even those whose work or salon you know.
 What are they doing?
-When you read their bios, what grabs you and what makes you go, “Eh.”
-Then improve on what’s out there.
+When you read their bios, what grabs you and what leaves you cold?
+Although you don’t want to copy other people’s writing, you can get inspiration and then tailor it to your bio.

 5. What products do you use?

 In other words, do you love to do weddings, proms, styles for graduation pictures, etc.?
 Do you really love to work with small children?
-Many people who normally give their hair cut at the $7.99 Walk-In Shop have no idea where to go when they need something out of the ordinary.
+Many people who normally get their hair cut at the $8.99 Walk-In Shop have no idea where to go when they want something better.
 If you can offer that, they’ll come to you.
+Once they experience what you can do, they may just become a regular client

 7. Why do you love doing this?

-Let’s hope you do, because again, a stylist’s personality is nearly as important as your technical skills.
+A stylist’s personality is nearly as important as technical skills.
 If you simply love making people look their best, then say so.
-Share why you chose this career instead of X-ray tech. let potential customers know that when they’re in your hands, they’re in the hands of someone who genuinely cares about making the world more beautiful.
+Share why you chose this career instead of X-ray technician!
+Let potential clients know that when they’re in your hands, they’re in the hands of someone who genuinely cares about making the world more beautiful.

 People want to know where your shop is located, when your shop is open, and if they need an appointment.
 Some stylists will accept walk-ins for a shampoo or cut but need appointments for perms, coloring, and special occasion groups.
-Include all that information so unhappy surprises are avoided.
+Include all that information so people know what to expect

-A sample bio might look something like this:
+A sample hair stylist Bio might look something like this:

 In addition to passing all of my final tests with high scores, I also received certification in coloring, facials, and waxing.
 I specialize in working with long hair, creating updos and styles that can be worn every day.